AD | Featured

 Why is income protection so important for parents?

 When you are in your teenage years, life insurance products probably don’t even cross your mind.
-It is not until perhaps you buy your first home that you are urged to take out life insurance.
+It is not until perhaps you buy your first home that you are urged to take out life insurance with no physical medical exam.
 Income protection, however, is one of the lesser talked about insurance products out there but is arguably more important!
 After all, do you think you are more likely to get seriously ill or injured during your working life or pass away?
 Probably the former, I would say.

 When you bring children into the world, you are responsible for these little lives.
 You must provide and care for them and a stable income can be a big part of this.
 Children don’t come without their costs!
 Having income protection means that no matter what, you will have money coming in to keep your world turning as normal, allowing you to put food on the table, pay for school trips – whatever it is that normal looks like to you.